Amoodaa/react-context-workshop/README.md

 ## Example

-Lets see how we can do the previous example with Context instead of props drilling
+Lets see how we can do the previous example with Context instead of props drilling:

 ```jsx
 // ThemeContext.js